McShelby/hugo-theme-relearn/exampleSite/content/_index.en.md

 ![Screenshot](https://github.com/McShelby/hugo-theme-relearn/raw/main/images/screenshot.png?width=40pc&classes=shadow)

-## Contribute to this documentation
+## Getting support

-Feel free to update this content, just click the **Edit this page** link displayed on top right of each page, and pullrequest it.
+To get support, feel free to open a new [discussion topic](https://github.com/McShelby/hugo-theme-relearn/discussions) or [issue](https://github.com/McShelby/hugo-theme-relearn/issues) in the official repository on GitHub.

-{{% notice note %}}
+## Become a contributor

-Your modification will be deployed automatically when merged.
+Feel free to update this documentation by just clicking the **Edit this page** link displayed on top right of each page.
+Your changes will be deployed automatically once they were reviewed.

-{{% /notice %}}
+You are most welcome to contribute bugfixes or even new features to the source code by making pull requests to the [official repository](https://github.com/McShelby/hugo-theme-relearn) via GitHub.

-## Documentation website
+## License

-This current documentation has been statically generated with Hugo with a simple command : `hugo -t hugo-theme-relearn`.
-The source code is [available on GitHub](https://github.com/McShelby/hugo-theme-relearn).
+This theme is licensed under the [MIT License](https://github.com/McShelby/hugo-theme-relearn/blob/main/LICENSE).

-{{% notice info %}}
+## Credits

-Automatically published and hosted thanks to [Netlify](https://www.netlify.com/).
-Read more about [Automated HUGO deployments with Netlify](https://www.netlify.com/blog/2015/07/30/hosting-hugo-on-netlifyinsanely-fast-deploys/)
+Special thanks to [everyone who has contributed](https://github.com/McShelby/hugo-theme-relearn/graphs/contributors) to this project.

-{{% /notice %}}
+Many thanks to [@matcornic](https://github.com/matcornic) for his work on [hugo-theme-learn](https://github.com/matcornic/hugo-theme-learn).